 - Dropbox Basic, Plus, and Family accounts can recover deleted files for 30 days

-- Dropbox Professional and Business accounts can recover deleted files for 180 days
+- Dropbox Professional and team accounts can recover deleted files for 180 days

-After this recovery window, all files will be permanently deleted within 60 days in the normal course of operations.
+After this recovery window, all files will be deleted within 90 days in the normal course of operations.
 It may take several additional days to complete depending on the number of files selected for deletion.

 Not using Dropbox yet?
 See how Dropbox makes file recovery and history easy.

 What happens when I permanently delete a file or folder?

 When you permanently delete a file or folder, it’s no longer visible in any of your folders and you won’t be able to recover it.